smathot/pythontutorials/content/pages/loops.md

 ## The `for` loop

-A `for` loop is a way to run a block of code for each element in an iterable object, such as a `list`.
-Just as the `if` statement, the `for` statement ends with a colon, and the followed code block is defined by indentation:
+A `for` loop runs a block of code for each element in an iterable object, such as a `list`.
+Analogous to the `if` statement, the `for` statement ends with a colon, and the following code block is defined by indentation:

 ```python